These Easy DIY Gingham Summer Picnic Coasters are perfect for any summer gathering or just to add a fun bit of Summer in your home.

 With summer in full swing , it’s time to start thinking about barbecues and pool parties and picnics!
 And with July 4th just around the corner – you can add in all the fun parties for that as well!
 They are so quick to sew up too!

 I found this awesome gingham at the fabric store and I knew that it would be perfect for some picnic decor.
 I painted on some little ants to keep with the picnic theme too.
 Even though ants give me the willies in real life.
-They are a little too crazy out here in SoCal – it’s a never ending battle.
 But I’m totally good with these cute little guys marching across my coasters.

 - 1/4 yard fabric for coasters

 - 1/4 yard Thermoweb fusible fleece

 - Rick Rack trim – you will need about 14″ per coaster

 - disappearing ink marker or light pencil

 Begin by making a pattern for your coasters – you will need a 4 1/2″ circle.
 To make 6 coasters, cut out 12 circles each of fabric and fusible interfacing.
 Fuse the interfacing to the wrong side of each of the fabric circles.